owncast/owncast.github.io/content/docs/video.md

 {{< alert icon="💡" text="Keep in mind it's hard to give specific settings that will give you the best quality and performance with Owncast because people have different servers and requirements." >}}

+## Overview

+1. Configure your broadcasting software to send a stream to Owncast that is reasonably close to what you expect to send to your viewers.
+[How you configure your broadcasting software matters](/docs/video/#how-you-configure-your-broadcasting-software-matters).
+Don't tell OBS to send to Owncast at 7000k at 60fps if you only expect to support bitrates of 4000k and 2000k at 30fps.
+1. Start with a single [output configuration](/docs/video/#things-you-can-configure) with average settings.
+Test it.
+See how your hardware handles it.
+If you want to, and are able to, then add another and test that.
+Repeat until you arrive at the configuration you want to offer your viewers and that your hardware can handle.
+1. If your hardware can't handle your current configuration then reduce the number of output variants to only a single one, [reduce the quality of video you're sending to Owncast](/docs/video/#how-you-configure-your-broadcasting-software-matters), reduce your [framerate](/docs/video/#framerate), and reduce the [CPU usage](/docs/video/#cpu-usage)

 ## How does an Owncast video stream work?

 Owncast takes your source stream and converts it to short, individual video segments.
 A list of these segments is supplied to your viewer's player and will read and play all the segments in order.
 This is using a specification called [HLS](https://developer.apple.com/documentation/http_live_streaming/understanding_the_http_live_streaming_architecture) or HTTP Live Streaming.
 You can optionally generate multiple different qualities of video to allow lower bandwidth options.
 This is called [Adaptive bitrate streaming](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming).